-Golden Zebra Loach (Botia Histrionica) Fish Species Profile
+Golden Zebra Loach (Botia Histrionica) Species Profile & Care Guide

 The Golden Zebra Loach is a peaceful, friendly, and extremely curious and are well suited for the community tank.
 They are a nightly species but will forage during the daytime if they are provided with several spots for them to hide as well as a heavy cover.

 These species Have five full, sporadically shaped bars on the body that contain a small round spot at the lateral line and another on the ridge of the back.
 Their dorsal fins have one broken black band with some black at the base.
 The ventral, pectoral and anal fins each have two black bands with a black tip on each section.
 The fishes patterns can vary considerably depending on the geological area that they are collected.

 |Scientific Name||Botia Histrionica|

 |Other Names||Gold Zebra Loach, Asian Loach, Silver Striped Loach, Burmese Zebra Loach|

 |Lifespan||up to 6 years|

 |Temperature||76 - 84 ℉ (24.4 - 28.9 ℃)|